cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-absinthe.md

 Your iOS Device should now be jailbroken.

 You should now be jailbroken with Cydia installed on your home screen.
-You can use Cydia to install [tweaks](/faq/#what-are-tweaks), themes and more.
+You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.